The AOI’s 2023 Mentorship Scheme

 Claudine graduated from University of the Arts London with a First Class Honours degree in Graphic Design.
 Her adaptable, design focused approach to art is reflected in the diversity of her commercial portfolio and client base.

-Dave Bain is a Falmouth graduate and now Bristol-based illustrator who loves inventing visual solutions.
-Professional highlights include transforming a 200m stretch of a children’s hospital corridor into a playful journey, live drawing for a Nokia ad campaign and illustrating the first NSPCC mail-out booklet.
+Dave Bain is a Bristol-based illustrator and muralist who loves inventing visual solutions using limited colour, stylised characters and dynamic composition.
+Professional highlights include transforming a 200m stretch of a children’s hospital corridor into a playful journey, illustrating the branding for a mental health festival and covering a well-known coffee shop on Camden High Street in mural artwork.

 Dave has a heart for working with people and sharing knowledge about his illustration practice.
-He gives talks, runs workshops, organises student study visits, curates exhibitions and hosts ‘PIP’ the Bristol AOI meet-up events.
+He lectures, runs workshops, provides mentoring, curates exhibitions and hosts ‘PIP’ the Bristol AOI illustrator meet-up.

 Jacqueline graduated with a degree in Graphic Design from Chelsea in 2008 and went on to work in the High street as a graphics and pattern designer for six years for clients including H&M and Oasis.
 A career move into freelance illustration six years ago has seen her creating explorable and playful illustration work across, product, packaging and editorial.
 She loves to work with typography and often explores themes around travel and curiosity!
 Clients include; Ohh Deer, Twitter UK, Derwent, Mollie Makes, Kate Spade, FLOW magazine, Great Ormond St Hospital and Refinery29.